Allie Quigley wins WNBA 3-Point Contest a record fourth time - WHIZ News

-CHICAGO (AP) — Allie Quigley won the WNBA 3-Point Contest for a record fourth time Saturday, putting together a perfect final rack.
+Quigley won the WNBA’s 3-Point Contest for a record fourth time Saturday, stamping herself as one of the greatest shooters in the history of the league.

+No one in the NBA or WNBA has as many 3-point titles as Quigley, who also won the competition last year.
+She had been tied with Larry Bird and Craig Hodges with three apiece.

+“It’s definitely pretty cool to be in the history books with so many great shooters,” Quigley said.
+“Larry Bird, I don’t know who else, but Larry Bird is enough for me.”

 Going last in the final round, Quigley easily turned away Washington Mystics guard Ariel Atkins and Atlanta Dream guard Rhyne Howard.
 After Atkins put up 21 points and Howard had 14, Quigley rolled to 30 points.